Michael-Cook-ZA/Michael-Cook-Spring_Conversion/README.md

 # Michael-Cook-Spring_Conversion
 basic Java app with endpoints to do conversions

+ Accepts JSON for all input data for the endpoints in following format {
+     Value: double
+     Unit: String
+ }
+  all data is returned in the same JSON format

 Java Developer Expertise Test (60 min)
 Part 1
 Create a Github account on github https://github.com/ or use your existing account if you